Learn more about dementia

 What is the theme for World Alzheimer's Month?

-The theme for World Alzheimer's Month in 2020 is 'Let's talk about dementia'.
+The theme for World Alzheimer's Month in 2021 is 'Know dementia, know Alzheimer's'.

 What is World Alzheimer's Day?